building-envelope-data/metabase/README.md

 1. Update a single field by running `update metabase.method set "Description" = 'Harmonized European Standard 410' where "Id" = 'f07499ab-f119-471f-8aad-d3c016676bce';`.
 1. Create a new method by running `insert into metabase.method("Id" ,"Name", "Description", "Categories","ManagerId") values ('f07499ab-f119-471f-8aad-d3c016676bce', 'EN 410','European Standard 410','{calculation}','5320d6fb-b96d-4aeb-a24c-eb7036d3437a');`
 1. Delete a faulty method by running `delete from metabase.method where "Id" = 'f07499ab-f119-471f-8aad-d3c016676bce';`.

+## Access right management

+The access right management can be used by product data servers to limit a part of their data to users, institutions or applications.
+This can be necessary for example when a license is needed to finance the maintenance of the product data.

+From the point of view of a software company, the access right management can enable users, institutions or applications to access product data which is not public.
+For example, an application may be allowed to use detailed data of an association, when the association is convinced by the validation of its calculations.

+The access right management of the product data network is based on the framework [OpenID Connect](https://openid.net/developers/how-connect-works/).
+The general idea is that users, institutions and applications can authenticate at the metabase and receive a token.
+When an application sends queries and mutations to product data servers, it can attach the token.
+The product data server receives the token and determines the access rights accordingly (authorization).

+A product data server can use the authentication at the metabase and the authorization for the access right management of the product data server.

+When you would like to use the access right management for a software application or a product data server, you should first [add an OpenID Connect Application to the product data network](https://www.buildingenvelopedata.org/open-id-connect).
+If you wonder which OpenID Connect flow you should use, [this website](https://auth0.com/docs/get-started/authentication-and-authorization-flow/which-oauth-2-0-flow-should-i-use) could help you.
+For example, there is a [flow for web applications](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow/authorization-code-flow-with-par) and a [flow for data exchange from one machine to another](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow).
+The last four links refer to OpenID Connect in general.
+The OpenID Connect configuration of the metabase is presented by https://www.buildingenvelopedata.org/.well-known/openid-configuration .

 ## Original Idea